centreon/centreon-documentation/cloud/getting-started/cloud-beyond-basics.md

 title: Centreon Cloud beyond basics
 ---

 Now that you have learned the basics about Centreon Cloud, you would like to know more about how to use it.

-Read the following procedures to extend the experience.
+So read the following procedures to extend the experience!

 ## Invite other users

- [short paragraph and link to CIAM page]
+Get information about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): a module to manage the users authentication.

 ## Organize your monitoring
  [short paragraph and link to Organizing hosts and services]